 There are two main varieties of bay leaf:

-- Turkish – with medium, oval leaves and a subtle flavour
+- Turkish Bay Leaf – with medium, oval leaves and a subtle flavour.

-- Californian – with long, narrow leaves and an intense flavour
+- Californian Bay Lead – with long, narrow leaves and an intense flavour.

 Bay leaves have a delicate, earthy aroma and a slightly bitter flavour.
+Cooking with bay leaves is an easy way to enhance a variety of recipes.
 They are particularly good at drawing out the flavours of different ingredients in a meal.
 Bay leaves are most commonly used whole, as a dry leaf in stews and soups, or as part of a bouquet garni.
 They can also be crumbled into dishes, however because of their waxy texture it is best to use them whole and remove them before serving the meal.